No Products in the Cart

 Softgels are, quite simply, capsules.
 They look like small pills and may appear to be translucent.
 The difference between softgels and other types of pills is that they usually contain liquid.
 While products vary, users generally swallow an entire softgel whole rather than chewing it or breaking it up into multiple servings.

 The main similarity between CBD tinctures and softgels is cannabidiol (CBD.)
-Patients use CBD to treat a variety of symptoms and medical conditions, including:
+Patients use CBD to help with a variety of mental and physical wellness benefits.

 Some people take CBD because they want to enjoy a mood boost during a time of stress.
-Others take CBD because it is the only thing that provides relief from chronic pain.
+Others take CBD because it is the only thing that provides physical relief after a tough workout.
 The reasons for taking CBD vary from person to person, and there is still a lot of research that needs to be done on CBD and its effects.

 How much CBD do you plan on taking per day?
 The answer may vary from 10mg-50mg, depending on your needs and how you react to CBD.
 (While CBD is completely safe, some people may experience mild side effects of dizziness, fatigue, or nausea.)